grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-docker.md

 For more information, refer to the [Configure the Grafana Pyroscope data source documentation](/docs/grafana-cloud/connect-externally-hosted/data-sources/grafana-pyroscope#configure-the-grafana-pyroscope-data-source).

-## Start the Grafana Agent
+## Start Grafana Agent

-To start the Grafana Agent with docker, run:
+To start Grafana Agent with Docker, run:

 ```shell
 docker run \